animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 ### Using a List Type/ServiceProvider

-Instead of the way we inserted the type dependencies one by one, we will need to insert those in an enumerable of the type of the dependencies or directly with the the help of service provider.
+Instead of the way we inserted the type dependencies one by one, we will need to insert those in an enumerable of the type of the dependencies or directly with the help of service provider.

 ```c#
 public Function_A_DI_List(IEnumerable<IService> services)